ZJX and the Discipline of Compression Evidence

 The commercial signal is not "trust this compressor."
 The commercial signal is that Greyforge builds public claims the way serious infrastructure should be built: with repeatable evidence, visible limits, and enough restraint to avoid poisoning the trust surface.

 For data companies, the immediate relevance is obvious.
 Logs, traces, telemetry, recurring snapshots, audit packets, and generated workflow evidence are not generic files.
 They have structure.
-A portfolio archive that detects and preserves that structure can change storage economics when the workload matches the model.
+A black-box enterprise packaging framework that respects that structure can change storage economics when the workload matches the model.

 What Comes Next

 ZJX is alpha.
-The next evidence layer needs broader real-corpus coverage, more GB-scale world-baseline rows where practical, tighter memory behavior for structured transforms, a clean public release branch or scrubbed source archive, and a clearer story for source and document trees where strong baselines still win.
+The next evidence layer needs broader real-corpus coverage, finished zpaq coverage for the review-gated GB-scale compact JSONL row, and a clearer story for source and document trees where strong baselines still win.
+The internal engineering roadmap stays private.

 The next proof layer should be evidence before volume: a scrubbed evidence index, release-reviewed artifact exposure, and retrieval surfaces that point back to the proof.
 ZJX is a compression project, but the deeper discipline is broader than compression.
 It is the Greyforge operating rule in miniature: do not make the claim larger than the artifact can carry.